Gurpreets11/Java_Backend_Quest_QA/Java/Oops.md

-# Java Interview Questions and Answers
+# Java OOPs Questions and Answers

 ### 1. What are objects and classes in Java?
 **Answer:**